vhaudiquet/ubuntu-project-docs/docs/contributors/contribute-docs.md

 ### Special roles for links

-The documentation project defines the following custom roles for simplifying add links to various resources.
+The documentation project defines the following custom roles to simplify adding links to various resources.

 `manpage`
 : Use to create links to manual pages hosted at [manpages.ubuntu.com](https://manpages.ubuntu.com/).
 The links always point to manual pages for the latest Ubuntu release.